 On the evidence, a visiting magistrate sent him for trial in the South Australian Supreme Court.
 He was found guilty and sentenced to death by hanging.

-Thomas Sidney Dixon, a 42-year-old Catholic priest, had devoted his life to the welfare of aboriginal people.
+Thomas Sidney Dixon, a 42-year-old Catholic priest, had devoted his life to the welfare of Aboriginal Australians.
 He met Max Stuart in the condemned cell.

 In his outback work, he had been fluent in the northern Arrernte dialect, which Max spoke.
 Dixon was the first white man ever to speak to Max in his native tongue.
 Tom had once studied law.
 Reading the court transcript, he was convinced of Max’s innocence.